locus-solutions/locus-helper/README.md

 ## Contribution guide

 If you have a suggestion that would make the bot better, please fork the repo and create a pull request.
-You can also open an issue.
+You can also open an issue
 Don't forget to give the project a star!
 Thanks again!

 ## Guidelines